nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Suppose the date today is 6 Nov 2021 and current time is 1800 hours,
 * Test case:
   1. `ladd 1 recurring/ date/30 Oct 2021 time/1400-1500 rates/25 subject/math`
-  2. Set the `DateTime` in `data/addressbook.json` to `2021-10-31T1200`
+  2. Set the `DateTime` in `data/addressbook.json` to `2021-10-31T12:00`
   Expected: Outstanding lesson fees for first lesson of the first person is `$25`.
-The lesson that was accounted for is:
+The lesson that have passed is:
     * 6 Nov 2021 1400-1500

 * Test case:
   1. `ladd 1 recurring/ date/30 Oct 2021 time/1400-1500 rates/25 subject/math`
-  2. Set the `DateTime` in `data/addressbook.json` to `2021-10-30T1200`
+  2. Set the `DateTime` in `data/addressbook.json` to `2021-10-30T12:00`
   Expected: Outstanding lesson fees for the first lesson of the first person is `$50`.
-The lessons that were accounted for are:
+The lessons that have passed are:
      * 30 Oct 2021 1400-1500
      * 6 Nov 2021 1400-1500

 * Test case:
   1. `ladd 1 recurring/ date/3 Nov 2021 time/1400-1500 rates/25 subject/math`
-  2. Set the `DateTime` in `data/addressbook.json` to `2021-10-20T0000`
+  2. Set the `DateTime` in `data/addressbook.json` to `2021-10-20T00:00`
   Expected: Outstanding lesson fees for the first lesson of the first person is `$25`.
-The lesson that was accounted for is:
+The lesson that have passed is:
      * 3 Nov 2021 1400-1500

 * Test case:
   1. `ladd 1 date/6 Nov 2021 time/2000-2130 rates/25 subject/math`
-  2. Set the `DateTime` in `data/addressbook.json` to `2021-10
+  2. Set the `DateTime` in `data/addressbook.json` to `2021-11-06T18:00`
+  Expected: Outstanding lesson fees for first lesson of the first person is `$0`.
+No lessons have passed.

 ### Saving data